imjustdavid/workshop-ServerlessAnalytics/documentation/setup/README.md

 * Create a destination bucket in your account where the dataset will be placed.
 We will refer to this bucket as `<workshop-bucket>` through the rest of the instructions.
 * Copy the dataset over from the workshop source location to the destination  `<workshop-bucket>`.
-* Create the IAM that grants AWS Glue permissions to work with the dataset
+* Create the IAM role that grants AWS Glue permissions to work with the dataset

 1. Click the **Launch Stack** link below for the region of your choice.